-Be present.
+- □ Be present.
 Great attendance is key to success and we want your child to participate daily not only in school, but take advantage of extra-curricular activities when possible.
-We are excited to also be offering opportunities for families to engage in a variety of activities this school year and hope you will partner with us to continue to strengthen community partnerships.
-Good communication.
-Early in the year we encourage families to develop great communication with the classroom teacher to maximize student learning at school and in the home.
+We are excited to also be offering opportunities for families to engage in a variety of activities this school year and hope you will partner with us to continue to strengthen community partnerships. - □ Good communication.
+Early in the year we encourage families to develop great communication with the classroom teacher to best support student learning at school and in the home.
 Our school building utilizes Class DOJO for communication, so please get connected to stay updated on all things school related.
-It is a partnership and our success relies greatly on good communication.
-Be prepared.
-The school year begins with computer distribution on August 10, 2022.
-Please take the time to have your child fully enrolled and be on the lookout for more information so we can start the year ready to learn!
+It is a partnership and our success relies greatly on good communication. - □ Be prepared and engaged.
+The school year begins with our open house on August 14, 2023.
+Please take the time to have your child fully enrolled and be on the lookout for more information so we can start the year ready to learn.
+Additionally, prioritize participating in our family engagement activities throughout the school year.